 Golf at Rosapenna dates back to 1891.
 A triumvirate of former British Open Champions – Old Tom Morris, James Braid and Harry Vardon – created the Old course and it still represents a fine challenge.
 But it was Pat Ruddy, the man behind the European Club, who put Rosapenna firmly on the map.
 His new course, Sandy Hills, will surely end up on every serious golfer's must-play list.

-Sandy Hills quietly opened for play in June 2003 and slowly, but surely, the golfing world is beginning to recognise that this course is special.
+Sandy Hills quietly opened for play in June 2003 and slowly, but surely, the golfing world began to recognise that this course is special.
 Old Tom chose to route the Old course alongside the dunes, but Pat Ruddy had different ideas – he decided to carve straight through them and this is presumably how the name Sandy Hills came into being.
-Right from the off, you are in a lunar landscape, amongst the gigantic dunes.
+Right from the off, you are in a lunar landscape, among gigantic dunes.
 Going over and through the dunes provides a platform to drink in the stunning views across the Old course to Sheep Haven Bay beyond.
-It's spectacular.

 Measuring 7,183 yards from the back tees and with the par set at 72, Sandy Hills will test the very best.
 Each and every hole has precise definition with the hummocking fairways framed by the dunes, so the immense challenge is always clearly visible from the tees.
 Whatever you do, don't stray too far offline, otherwise you'll be lucky to find your ball in the dunes.
 And make sure that your approach shots are accurate too, because the greens are invariably cut into the dunes or sited on elevated plateaux.